40 Best Ways to Jumpstart Your Career

 Say something polite and balanced, escalating in honesty only if pushed.
 Here’s a good way to start: “I learned a lot, but I never felt as if I fit in, and I realized that a change was in order.”
 If that’s not playing well, try this: “They were stacked heavily with people in my tier, and the prospect of professional growth was slim.”
 If your interviewer remains unsatisfied, lay it on the line: “I had a hard time with my boss.
 It was nobody’s fault, but I like to feel happy with my job, and I like my boss to be happy.”
 Stop there.

-One last thing: Find a guy with a decent title at your former company and ask him if he’ll act as a reference.
-It doesn’t matter that he wasn’t your direct boss; the fact that someone liked you and wishes you well will help ensure that you not only land on your feet, but also that you hit the ground running.
+One last thing: Find a person with a decent title at your former company and ask if they’ll act as a reference.
+It doesn’t matter that they weren’t your direct boss; the fact that someone liked you and wishes you well will help ensure that you not only land on your feet, but also that you hit the ground running.

 Be more alert during meetings

 When you feel yourself drifting off, just stand up and head to the bathroom, whether or not you actually need to go.
 Splash cold water on your face and do a few jumping jacks.
-If circumstances don’t allow for a bathroom break, remove yourself from your cushy boardroom chair and position yourself behind a colleague with your palms resting on the back of his seat.
+If circumstances don’t allow for a bathroom break, remove yourself from your cushy boardroom chair and position yourself behind a colleague with your palms resting on the back of the seat.
+(Note: only do this to coworkers you’re close with.)
 Contribute eloquently and frequently.
 Respond to the funny looks with two words: “Bad back.”
 Ooh.
 Tough luck.
 What a righteous trooper you are, attending the meeting in pain!

 Treat your friends, but sparingly

 Keep your business expenses low and your generosity on a personal basis.
-Providing free bacon is what friends are for.
+Providing free bacon (sometimes literally) is what friends are for.

 Write down what stresses you out every morning—then do it